tatutimonen/F1-bayesian-analysis/README.md

-This is a project analyzing the effect of age on F1 drivers qualifying performance compared to his teammate.
+This is a project analyzing the effect of age on F1 driver's qualifying performance against his teammate.